filipebodas/DataWithDanny_SQL/serious_sql/DataExploration/DataExploration_Notes.md

 FROM deduplicated_user_logs;
 ```

-⋅⋅⋅Same principle but using a Temporary Table.
+Same principle but using a Temporary Table.
 Which one to use? **Will I need to use the deduplicated data later?**
  + **Yes** - Temporary tables
  + **No** - CTEs